 You have been invited to take part because you are aged 50 years or over and have been diagnosed with a broken ankle, which means you may be eligible for the study.
-We are hoping to recruit 344 men and women from hospitals across the UK.
+We are hoping to recruit at least 344 men and women from hospitals across the UK and Northern Ireland.